Meth labs are highly dangerous. Many of the ingredients used to make meth are toxic and volatile, and can catch fire or explode.

 Meth production also damages the environment.
 As many as five pounds of toxic chemical waste is created each time meth is produced in a lab.
 Criminals who make meth dump their toxic waste and contaminated containers, polluting our land and water.

-Meth labs are prone to fires and explosions.
 Meth addicts can become violent and paranoid.
 They often place booby-traps in their labs, and use surveillance cameras to warn them against investigators.
+Additionally, meth labs are prone to fires and explosions.

 Recent Trends with Meth Labs